 As an example, white bread has a GI of 75 whereas specialty grain bread has a GI of 53.

 The importance of low glycemic food

-Eating candies is bad for us, we know that.
+Eating candy is bad for us, we know that.
 But why?

 Eating sugar floods the blood with glucose, leading to a spike in the hormone insulin that regulates how the body stores both the sugar its needs for energy in the liver and fat cells – and the excess sugar it doesn’t need.